-Students must request in writing to the Registrar's Office that they want to be considered for a Fresh Start.
+Students must complete the Fresh Start Application and submit it to the Registrar's Office that they want to be considered for a Fresh Start.

-- Students must earn at least 12 credits after returning before the Fresh Start policy is implemented. - The Fresh Start policy does not apply to credits attempted or earned at other institutions. - Original grades affected by Fresh Start will remain on students' transcripts, but will not be included in the grade point average calculation. - To satisfy graduation requirements, a student must earn 15 credits after being granted a Fresh Start.
+- Students must earn at least 12 credits after returning before the Fresh Start policy is implemented.
+Developmental credits do not apply towards this total. - The Fresh Start policy does not apply to credits attempted or earned at other institutions. - Original grades affected by Fresh Start will remain on students' transcripts, but will not be included in the grade point average calculation. - To satisfy graduation requirements, a student must earn 15 credits after being granted a Fresh Start.